GameBridgeAI/ts_serialize/README.md

 **Strategies**

-`Strartegies` are functions or a composed list of functions to execute on the values when serializing or deserializing.
+`Strategies` are functions or a composed list of functions to execute on the values when serializing or deserializing.
 The functions take one argument which is the value to process.

 ```ts